 The picked avocado fruit respires.
 In other words, it utilises oxygen and produces carbon dioxide.
-The respiration process consists of the metabolism of carbohydrates in the presence of oxygen leading to the production of water, carbon-dioxide and heat energy (Combrinck, 1996).
-The avocado has a high respiration rate, compared with apples, citrus, grapes or kiwifruit (Kader et al. 1985) and therefore generates more heat during storage than many other products.
-The Hass fruit has a higher respiration rate than Fuerte (Kruger, 1996).
+The respiration process consists of the metabolism of carbohydrates in the presence of oxygen, leading to the production of water, carbon dioxide and heat energy (Combrinck, 1996).
+The avocado has a high respiration rate, compared to apples, citrus, grapes.